Inex: Solar Saros-Inex panorama

+Solar eclipses from –11000 to +15000.

 From the data file we can see that eclipses recur with a period of a combination of 15 inex and 1 saros (5593 synodic months, 165164.58 days, or 452.2 tropical years) throughout the whole panorama (26,000 years), for example from the eclipse of saros series −290, inex series 2 (slightly off the panorama to the left) to the eclipse of saros series 580, inex series 60 on the right-side edge of the panorama.
 Similar cycles with more or less than 15 inex per saros also cover the whole panorama.

 Lunar Saros-Inex panorama

 Lunar eclipses can also be plotted in a similar diagram, this diagram covering 1000 AD to 2500 AD.
 The yellow diagonal band represents all the eclipses from 1900 to 2100.
 This graph immediately illuminates that this 1900–2100 period contains an above average number of total lunar eclipses compared to other adjacent centuries.